 Spring Lake offers 31 campsites for tent, trailer, and RV camping; sites are nestled into oak trees not far from the lake and are available daily from May through September (weekends and holidays only from October through April).

 Protected as it is by Bodega Bay, Doran’s calm waters rank among the county’s safest for swimming.
 You can launch a kayak or a speedboat from a jetty at the harbor's mouth, take a lovely walk on dozens of trails (including the avian fancier's favorite, the Bird Walk Coastal Access Trail), fly kites, build sand castles, go on whale-watching visits to nearby Bodega Head, or visit the UC Davis Bodega Marine Laboratory (Fridays only) to view aquarium displays.
 Download a Doran campsite map.
 Details:201 Doran Beach Road, Bodega Bay, 707-875-3540, reservations 707-565-2267.

 Consistently rated one of the nation's best camping and RV parks, Petaluma KOA campground is situated on 70 rural acres and offers more than 300 pine-covered tent and RV sites, each with a fire ring and picnic table; the large pull-thru RV sites offer 30amp/50amp, full hookups, cable and WiFi.

 There is plenty for the whole family to do, with bike rentals, hot tub/sauna, swimming pool with cabanas, waterslide, off leash dog park, bocce ball court, horseshoe pits, bounce pillow, rockwall climbing, ring toss, basketball courts, petting farm, hayrides, outdoor movies, a farm-themed playground, and Friday karaoke.
 Guided tours to San Francisco and wine country are available for a fee.
 Details: 20 Rainsville Road, Petaluma, CA 94952, 707-763-1492.

-which consists of 17 miles of fabulous beaches, bluffs and headlands that stretch from Bodega Head to 4 miles past Jenner, has two campsites that make for great family vacations: Bodega Dunes and Wright's Beach.
+The gorgeous park includes 17 miles of fabulous beaches, bluffs, and headlands that stretch from Bodega Head to four miles past Jenner.
+It has two campgrounds that make for great family vacations: Bodega Dunes and Wright's Beach.